-[I am reading this 2011 novel in its parts, writing about each one before reading on.
-So far I have read the first part.
+[I read this 2011 novel in its parts, writing about each one before reading on so I never knew what was coming.
 Spoiler alert: If you read this running commentary, you will find out everything that happens in the book as I read it.]

 3 March 2026